Private AI ops for founder-operators

 Night Watch checks the systems you choose and escalates only the signals that match your rules.
 Everything else lands in the morning brief.

-Night Watch without the noise
+Night Watch triage

 8:42p